-- Agreeing and monitoring effective policies to ensure recruitment at the school is in accordance with the legislation outlined above. - Ensuring that staff recruitment is as safe as possible, as well as fair and compliant with the relevant legislation. - Ensuring appropriate checks have been carried out on staff, volunteers, contractors and agency workers working within the school. - Appointing an appropriate recruitment panel. - Ensuring that all recruitment panel members have undertaken unconscious bias training before the selection process begins. - Ensuring that at least one member of the recruitment panel has undergone safer recruitment training. - Ensuring that all members of the recruitment panel understand their role, i.e. advisory or decision making. - Monitoring the advertising of vacancies, assessing how they are being advertised and whether the adverts are maximising all of the opportunities to attract the appropriate candidates. - Benchmarking the success of any advertising methods used, as well as the overall success of the recruitment process. - Ensuring a member of the board is on the recruitment panel for a new headteacher. - Ensuring that all members of the recruitment panel are familiar with their obligations with regards to safer recruitment, as set out in KCSIE. - Monitoring the school's SCR to ensure that the necessary vetting checks for employees are carried out. - Ensuring that equal opportunities are established and implemented throughout the recruitment process. - Ensuring that the salary of the successful candidate is determined. - Accommodating the needs of new employees and making reasonable adjustments when necessary. - Ensuring that the DPO reviews this policy and that any recruitment data that is kept is in accordance with the Records Management Policy. - Ensuring that they have the skills to carry out effective selection processes, including knowing when and how to request references. - Establishing a recruitment panel including at least one individual who has completed safer recruitment training within the past five years.
+- Agreeing and monitoring effective policies to ensure recruitment at the school is in accordance with the legislation outlined above. - Ensuring that staff recruitment is as safe as possible, as well as fair and compliant with the relevant legislation. - Ensuring appropriate checks have been carried out on staff, volunteers, contractors and agency workers working within the school. - Appointing an appropriate recruitment panel. - Ensuring that at least one member of the recruitment panel has undergone safer recruitment training. - Ensuring that all members of the recruitment panel understand their role, i.e. advisory or decision making. - Monitoring the advertising of vacancies, assessing how they are being advertised and whether the adverts are maximising all of the opportunities to attract the appropriate candidates. - Benchmarking the success of any advertising methods used, as well as the overall success of the recruitment process. - Ensuring a member of the board is on the recruitment panel for a new headteacher. - Ensuring that all members of the recruitment panel are familiar with their obligations with regards to safer recruitment, as set out in KCSIE. - Monitoring the school's SCR to ensure that the necessary vetting checks for employees are carried out. - Ensuring that equal opportunities are established and implemented throughout the recruitment process. - Ensuring that the salary of the successful candidate is determined. - Accommodating the needs of new employees and making reasonable adjustments when necessary. - Ensuring that the DPO reviews this policy and that any recruitment data that is kept is in accordance with the Records Management Policy. - Ensuring that they have the skills to carry out effective selection processes, including knowing when and how to request references. - Establishing a recruitment panel including at least one individual who has completed safer recruitment training which also incorporates unconscious bias training, within the past five years.